TempJuice/tipforecast/README.md

 ### Completed Features

 - [x] Register a new user, login, and logout pages all operational
-- [ ] Local SQL Database built for data storage.
-Able to enter items on Cash Flow Items page and see them populate in their respective lists
+- [x] Local SQL Database built.
+Able to enter transactions on Cash Flow Items page and see them populate in their respective lists
 - [ ] Cash Flow Summary Page displaying the calculated totals from user inputs
 - [ ] Cash Flow Summary Page displays calendar with user inputs
 - [ ] Beautification